Hematuria

 Diagnosis of Hematuria

-• A medical history to gather information about your symptoms, lifestyle, and family history.
+• Review medical history to gather information about your symptoms, lifestyle, and family history.

-• A physical examination to check your stomach and pelvic areas evaluate for pain or abnormalities.
+• Conduct a physical examination to check your stomach and pelvic areas evaluate for pain or abnormalities.

-• A urinalysis to look for signs of infections, the presence of blood, and other abnormalities.
+• Perform a urinalysis to look for signs of infections, the presence of blood, and other abnormalities.

-• A blood test to check kidney function and look for related issues.
+• A blood test may be ordered to check kidney function and look for related issues.

-• Imaging tests such as ultrasounds, CT scans, or MRIs to visualize the urinary tract and identify abnormalities.
+• Imaging tests such as ultrasounds, CT scans, or MRIs may be performed to visualize the urinary tract and identify abnormalities.

 • A cystoscopy to visually inspect the bladder with a small camera to look for abnormalities.